 As for blended whiskies, never, ever, let some bartender try to tell you that Manhattans should be made with something like Canadian Club.
 I don’t care what the Savoy Cocktail Book says, that’s just wrong.
 The idea that CC can replace a good rye whiskey is just a canard left over from Prohibition.
-There’s no drink in that drink.
-The Manhattan is no place for light or blended whiskies.
+Canadian is a completely different whiskey style, and the Manhattan is no place for Canadian whiskies.

 Even farther along the scale, there is currently a fashion for what’s known as “white dog,” whiskey bottled without the flavoring and coloring effects of oak barrel aging.
 This spirit naturally suggests the “white Manhattan” parlor trick that combines the clear whiskey, dry (white) vermouth, and orange bitters.
 Matt Hamlin wrote up an example of this recently (“Ghost Manhattan“), and reports that he was favorably impressed.
 He also says he could have confused it with a martini.
 I haven’t tried it yet (no more room on the whiskey shelf), so I’m trying to keep an open mind.
 Apparently it’s a real and palatable cocktail, but when something is called a Manhattan, I want it to taste like a Manhattan, redolent of oaky whiskey, red vermouth (no “dry” Manhattans for me, thank you), and Angostura.
 The Ghost Manhattan sounds like an interesting and tasty drink, and I’ll look forward to trying one, but I’m just sayin’…

 So, back to good American rye or bourbon, providing us with one of the oldest and greatest of the classic cocktails: